smartcontractkit/external-adapters-js/README.md

 - Select Node.js 10 for the Runtime
 - Click Browse and select the `$adapter-adapter.zip` file
 - Select a Storage Bucket to keep the zip in
-- Function to execute: gcpservice
+- Function to execute: gcpHandler
 - Click More, Add variable (repeat for all environment variables)
   - NAME: API_KEY
   - VALUE: Your_API_key